David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - The 'Agent Runner'🏃 can be tailoured to practically any task, using adaptations to the 'Prompt Templates and 'Tools', leveraging core 'Hugging Face - Spaces', MCP (I removed as it was out of scope), custom trained LLM or a 'Founder Model' backend.
 - At the very bottom is the 'Safety & Ethics' section, outlining how to run experiments with the incredibly powerful 'Smolagents' library, in a safe dev environment.
 This also contains advice on _how to learn_ 'SmolAgents' most powerful 'CodeAgent' functionality.
 - Whilst this project has a specific goal / subject, the architecture has intentionally been built to be flexible enough so that it can be easily transferrable to other domains.
 These might include: Housing, Information Security or general business / government organizations.
----

-❗**Important note:** for any references to my [smolagents agentic framework](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist), switch to the smolagents branch as the main / default branch is months old and incorrect.
-I've just noticed and need to sort ssh out on this os before i can update it.
-This will be done shortly but worth noting if previously referenced.
-The runner code in this repo is correct, albeit in transition to docker❗

----

 ### **_Why_ agentic frameworks?**